Celebrate National Bike Month

 Mayor Shane Bemis has proclaimed May as Bike Month in the city and encourages all residents to explore Gresham's bike trails and routes.

 Compete with your family, friends and co-workers for the most days or the longest distance of bicycle commuting throughout the month of May.
-Log your trips at bikecommutechallenge.com, register your work place, join the Gresham League online and win prizes.
+Go to bikemorechallenge.com to log your trips, register your work place, join the Gresham League and win prizes.

 Popular Local Bike Routes